CERN-BE/Entwined-STM/README.md

 Examples
 -------------
-There are some examples in `src\test\java\cern\stm\demo`, but I'm planning to provide better examples in the near future.
+There are some examples in [src/test/java/cern/entwined/demo](src/test/java/cern/entwined/demo), but I'm planning to provide better examples in the near future.
 Stay tuned!

 Installation